Sharon Woods

 • Lakeside Lodge reservable shelter and adjacent parking lot on Kemper Road

-The snack bar and harbor playground area are scheduled to remain open during construction.
+The snack bar and harbor playground area remain open during construction.

 Visit the Alerts & Closures page for park updates and closures throughout the project.